A quantitative obstruction to collapsing surfaces: Impossibility of collapse

 Meanwhile the area is bounded below by the Gauss--Bonnet theorem:

-where $g$ is the genus.
-Furthermore the filling radius of $M$ is bounded below by a sixth of the systole by Gromov's Lemma~\ref{l21}.
-The least Gromov--Hausdorff distance from $M$ to a graph is bounded below by the filling radius.
-This proves that hyperbolic surfaces of curvature bounded below by~$-1$ with diameter bounded above by~$D$ cannot collapse, so that a Gromov--Hausdorff limit is necessarily $2$-dimensional.
-Note that we obtain a quantitative lower bound, rather than merely the nonexistence of Shioya--Yamaguchi-type collapse \cite{Ya91}, \cite{SY} to spaces of positive codimension.
+where~$g$ is the genus.
+Furthermore the filling radius of~$M$ is bounded below by a sixth of the systole by Gromov's Lemma~\ref{l21}.
+Therefore the bound \eqref{bound} implies

+The theorem now follows from the fact the distance between a strongly isometric map from $M$ to a metric space $Z$ and a map from $M$ to a graph in $Z$ is bounded below by the filling radius; see e.g., \cite[p.\;127, Example]{Gr83}.
+This proves that aspherical surfaces of curvature bounded below by~$-1$ with diameter bounded above by~$D$ cannot collapse, so that a GH limit is necessarily~$2$-dimensional, as follows. \end{proof}

+To prove Corollary~\ref{c22}, note that if a metric on $M$ is sufficiently close to a finite graph $\Gamma$ in the sense of the GH distance, then the construction of the proof of Lemma~\ref{l21} produces a map from $M$ to $\Gamma$ which is close to the embedding of $M$ in $Z$, contradicting the lower bound \eqref{e21}.